saeednj/SAT-encoding/README.md

 instances.
 The generated instances are in DIMACS format which is the default input format of modern SAT solvers.

+The following is a high-level description of each folder, for more detailed description check out the README in each folder.
+To make each of the encoders, run the `Makefile` within that folder.

-* `core`: the encoder for the basic operations and other encoders use it.
+* `core`: the encoder for the basic operations.
+Other encoders use it.
-* `coloring`: Graph coloring problems
+* `graph`: Graph problems
     - `total-coloring`: Generates an instance of [Total Coloring][1] of a complete graph with the conjectured upper limit.
 * `crypto`: Cryptographic problems